- Pat, Pat, Pat, and Pat

 - Rottedam Philharmonic, when Lahav Shani leaves.

-- Los Angeles Philharmonic, as of 2026-27, when Gustavo Dudamel leaves for NY.
+- Los Angeles Philharmonic, at the start` of the 2026-27 season, when Gustavo Dudamel leaves for NY.

 - Teatro Regio Turin: Open now with departure of Gianandrea Noseda.
 The Teatro Regio has not named a new music director.